Access Control

 Access control and the operating system

-In its most basic sense, an operating system is responsible for controlling access to system resources.
+In its most basic sense, an operating system controls access to system resources.
 These resources include the processor, memory, files and devices, and the network.
 Most critically, the operating system needs to protect itself from applications.
 If it fails to do so, an operation may, accidentally or maliciously, destroy the integrity of the operating system.
 A simple programming error could freeze the entire system or interfere with other programs.
-This kind of thing used to happen frequently in early versions of Microsoft DOS and Windows.
-The operating system and the underlying hardware are fundamental parts of the trusted computing base.
+This kind of thing happened frequently in early versions of Microsoft DOS and Windows.
+The operating system and the underlying hardware are fundamental to the trusted computing base.

-Applications also need to be protected from each other so that one application cannot read another’s memory (enforce confidentiality) or modify its code or data (enforce integrity).
+Applications must also be protected from each other so that one application cannot read another’s memory (enforce confidentiality) or modify its code or data (enforce integrity).

 We also need to ensure that the operating system remains in control of the environment.
-A process should not be able to take over the computer and keep the operating system or other processes from running.
+A process should not be able to control the computer and keep the operating system or other processes from running.

 Hardware timer